tslenter/RSX-RSC/README.md

 10 million RSCX tokens are created.

- - Only 1 million RSCX will be up for sale
-   - Every 3 months a maximum of 1000 RSCX will be sold (Only if tradingvolume is sustainable)
-   - Selling pair is always RSCX / BTC
  - 4 million RSCX is available for developers
- - 5 million is reserved for future use
+ - 6 million is reserved for future use

+The only way to get those tokens is to develop something usefull for this project.

 Where to trade RSCX: